x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/holds/litigation-holds.md

 ms.author: serdars
 author: SerdarSoysal
 manager: scotv
-ms.date: 6/8/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: adee4621-3626-4aec-aa53-00b35ff0d0b0
 description: "Place a mailbox on Litigation Hold to preserve all mailbox content, including deleted items and original versions of modified items.
 When you place a mailbox on Litigation Hold, the user's archive mailbox (if it's enabled) is also placed on hold.
 Deleted and modified items are preserved for a specified period or until you remove the mailbox from Litigation Hold.
-All such mailbox items are returned in an In-Place eDiscovery in Exchange 2016 search."
+All such mailbox items are returned in an In-Place eDiscovery in Exchange 2016 or Exchange 2019 search."
 ---

 # Place a mailbox on Litigation Hold

 Place a mailbox on Litigation Hold to preserve all mailbox content, including deleted items and original versions of modified items.
 When you place a mailbox on Litigation Hold, the user's archive mailbox (if it's enabled) is also placed on hold.
 Deleted and modified items are preserved for a specified period or until you remove the mailbox from Litigation Hold.
-All such mailbox items are returned in an [In-Place eDiscovery in Exchange 2016](../../policy-and-compliance/ediscovery/ediscovery.md) search.
+All such mailbox items are returned in an [In-Place eDiscovery in Exchange Server](../../policy-and-compliance/ediscovery/ediscovery.md) search.

 ## Before you begin
 <a name="introduction"> </a>

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "In-Place Hold" entry in the [Messaging policy and compliance permissions in Exchange 2016](../../permissions/feature-permissions/policy-and-compliance-permissions.md) topic.
+To see what permissions you need, see the "In-Place Hold" entry in the [Messaging policy and compliance permissions in Exchange Server](../../permissions/feature-permissions/policy-and-compliance-permissions.md) topic.

 - The Litigation Hold setting may take up to 60 minutes to take effect.